 Cloves really pack a sensory whollop and are great for amping up the spice level in your G&T!
 Alternatively add orange or pepper which compliment botanicals such as cassia and cloves, creating a warming and soft gin and tonic.

 We all know that the perfect partner to a London Dry Gin is a slice of citrus.
-Whether that be lime, lemon, orange or even grapefruit you can really transform your G&T. This is because the dryness of the gin comes from the lack of sweeteners and flavours added to the gin during distillation.
-Bulldog and Slingsby both use pink grapefruit to garnish their gin.
+Whether that be lime, lemon, orange or pink grapefruit you can really transform your G&T. This is because the dryness of the gin comes from the lack of sweeteners and flavours added to the gin during distillation.
+Bulldog and Slingsby both use pink grapefruit to as the perfect garnish to their gin.